dsa-gan/dsa-gan/README.md

 This algorithm was published on XXX.
 <br/><br/><br/>

-### ----- The following text is a general description of the pix2pix model. -----
+### ----- The following text is a general description of the pix2pix model -----

 ## Getting Started
 ### Installation